 That's decentralization, and that’s where DAOs come in.

 In this article, we take a deep dive into Decentralized Autonomous Organizations, their history, how they work, and provide some examples of successful DAOs.

 What is a DAO?

-A DAO (Decentralized Autonomous Organization) is a type of digital organization or company that runs on decentralized ledger technology, such as a blockchain.
+A DAO (Decentralized Autonomous Organization) is a type of digital organization that runs on decentralized ledger technology, such as a blockchain.
 It's an organization with no central authority or single leader.
 Instead, it's run by code that is stored on a decentralized network.

 The code is the law, and includes all the rules and regulations the DAO must follow.
 These rules can be anything from how to spend money to what kind of projects to pursue.

 Using smart contracts (self-executing lines of code) to run the organization means it doesn’t have a centralized point of control.

 While it may appear that DAOs lack leadership, in fact DAOs are powered by tokens, which give users voting rights.
 The more tokens you have, the more voting power you get.
 This allows users to have a say in how the DAO is run and what decisions it makes.